RebootJeff/rebootjeff.github.io/source/_posts/2014-05-11-hackr-diary-weeks-11-12-and-beyond.markdown

 <p class="my-caption">The Flash suggests rhythmic celebration -- Image by Yale Stewart of JL8 <a href="https://www.facebook.com/photo.php?fbid=252029451584354&set=a.191314654322501.42323.126319720821995&type=3&theater">Comic</a></p>

-The events discussed in this blog post occurred in December 2013 and January 2014 because a [blogging hiatus](/blog/2013/11/19/hackr-diary-my-apology/) caused a bit of a delay, plus I've just been lazy with blogging recently.
+The events discussed in this blog post occurred in December 2013 and January 2014 because a [blogging hiatus](/blog/2013/11/19/hackr-diary-my-apology/) caused a bit of a delay.
+Plus, I've just been lazy with blogging recently.

 # Recap of Events